New SA Health credentialling system (eCredential)

 User manuals for eCredential

-When you are logged into the cutomised dashboard view of eCredential from your SA Health workstation, you will find the ‘eCredential Admin User Guide’ and ‘Clinician User Guide’ at the bottom of your screen under ‘User Guides’.
+The Clinical User Guide can be found under ‘Guides’ in the online career profile section of eCredential, when logged in.
+When logged into the customised SA Health dashboard view of eCredential, the ‘eCredential Admin User Guide’ and ‘Clinician User Guide’ will be available at the bottom of the screen under ‘User Guides’.

 For further information about the implementation of eCredential, please contact: